 Along the coastline, you will find two ancient watchtowers the 1279 Sant Elm tower and the 1585 Cala Basset tower to protect the town from pirate attacks.

-Another tourist sight in Sant Elm is the pebbled beaches like Cala es Conills and Cala en Basset and the fine-sanded beaches, Sa Petita beach, Sa gran beach which is ideal to sunbathe and to swim.
+Sant Elm has beautiful pebbled beaches like Cala es Conills and Cala en Basset and the fine-sanded beaches, Sa Petita beach, Sa gran beach which is ideal to sunbathe and to swim.

 You can also visit a small and charming town nearby s’Arracó, and enjoy beautiful traditional Mallorcan houses on its main street, Calle França or France Street.